szilvia-csernus/map-game/README.md

 ## Cross-platform usability

 The game supports desktop, laptop, tablet and mobile phone device interactions.
-For devices that have both mouse/trackpad as well as touchscreen available, the mouse/trackpad interactions get enabled, while on 'touchscreen only' devices the user can only select countries through touch methods.
+The first click on the `PLAY` button determines whether mouse/trackpad or touch interactions get enabled.
 This differentiation was needed to allow multi-touch zooming and panning, tapping, double-clicking, click-and-panning as well as scroll zooming functionalities on the map.

-In case of the presence of a mouse/trackpad:
+If `PLAY` button was clicked with a mouse or trackpad:
 * a hovering effect is being applied,
 * double clicking / double tapping is required to select a country,
 * zooming in and out of the map as well as panning is available depending on the tool used:
   - scrolling to zoom and grab-and-pan with a mouse,
   - two-finger zoom and double-tap-pan with a trackpad.

-In case of a mouse/trackpad not being available, it is assumed that the device is a touchscreen.
-In this case:
+If `PLAY` button was clicked on a touch device:
 * a firm tap or a slightly longer than usual (50ms long) tap is required to select a country.
 * zooming in and out as well as panning the map is available in the usual ways:
   - zooming in and out with two or more fingers,